Tag: executive presentation coaching

 Templates, AI prompts, and scenario playbooks for building board-ready slides.

-Executive presentation coaching transforms how leaders communicate high-stakes ideas.
-The most effective approach addresses three elements: your Proposition (what you’re actually saying), your Presentation (how you structure and visualise it), and your Personality (how you deliver it).
-This is the 3Ps Framework I’ve used to help clients raise over £250 million in funding — because slides alone don’t close deals.
-The person presenting them does.
+The 3Ps Framework is the method I developed at Winning Presentations for high-stakes executive presentations.
+It rests on three elements that have to work together: your Proposition (what you’re actually saying), your Presentation (how you structure and visualise it), and your Personality (how you deliver it).
+Most training fixes only the slides — the 3Ps fixes all three, because slides alone don’t close deals; the person presenting them does.

 🎓